hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 minimum of the remaining non-idle inputs.
 Any new WM or event from that input clears the idle status and includes that input into coalescing again.

-The `IDLE_MESSAGE` is implemented as a WM with a `Long.MAX_VALUE` value, but it's not really a WM, we just piggyback on the WM broadcast mechanism.
+The `IDLE_MESSAGE` is implemented as a WM instance with a `Long.MAX_VALUE` value, but it's not really a WM instance, we just piggyback on the WM broadcasting mechanism.

 #### WM generation